stefvhuynh/tic_tac_toe/README.md

 Tic Tac Toe
 ===========

+This was a coding challenge I did for a job interview.
+It is a tic tac toe game where users play against the computer.
+Users can log in to keep track of their record.
+The computer's overall wins and losses are also recorded.

 Please note that I normally try to TDD my applications.
 For the interest of time, I did not do that here.
 For an example, check out my recent project, [RtTrainer](http://github.com/stefvhuynh/rt_trainer) and go to the spec folder